mjordan/autocomplete_endpoint/README.md

 * Label JSON key: `label`
 * URL JSON key: `uri`

 Your endpoints is now configured as a field that can be added to your content type.
-To add it, go to Structure > Content types > [your content type] > Manage fields > Add field > and choose "Linked Data Lookup Field" as the field type, then choose the new endpoint you created following the instructions above.
+To add it, go to Admin > Structure > Content types > [your content type] > Manage fields > Add field > and choose "Linked Data Lookup Field" as the field type, then choose the new endpoint you created following the instructions above.

 ## Current maintainer